About Albert M. Pendleton, MD

 Dr. Pendleton also has a strong interest in clinical research, which will help the orthopedic community answer the many clinical questions in the area of pediatric sports medicine.
 He has already authored several publications, book chapters, and review articles, including two instructional videos for the American Academy of Orthopedic Surgeons.
 He has also presented at multiple national meetings and is a reviewer for the journal Orthopedics.

 Dr. Pendleton is also a member of numerous academic societies including the American Academy of Orthopaedic Surgeons, the American Orthopaedic Society for Sports Medicine, the Arthroscopy Association of North America and Alpha Omega Alpha Society.

-Dr. Pendleton is married, and outside of work, he enjoys hiking, snow and water skiing, wakeboarding, football, wrestling, golf, and spending time with family and friends.
+Dr. Pendleton is married and has two children.
+Outside of work, he enjoys hiking, snow and water skiing, wakeboarding, football, wrestling, golf, and spending time with family and friends.